-- So, if you’re coming by car, let your foot off the gas and passersby walk across the street.
+- If you’re coming by car, let your foot off the gas and passersby walk across the street.
 They like to appear completely from everywhere – and have priority in Switzerland.

 Alternative: The better and greener option is to take the train.
 The connections to Zurich are great!

 - Cagliari is the capital of Sardinia and is located in the south of the island.
 There is a small airport.
 The town reminds you a bit of Palme de Mallorca, but is far from being touristy.
 Narrow streets invite to architectural sightseeing on foot for a leisurely stroll e.g. to the cathedral of Cagliari from the 13th century.
 Here you will forget the time.

 - There are countless small, individual bars, pubs and restaurants.
 Each one looks different and yet they all have something in common: delicious, typically Italian food.
 Brilliant.